Rescue for messy, almost-there apps

 FinishPath is not a cheap dev-shop substitute and not a greenfield build service.
 It is for founders who are closer than they look, but need senior technical judgment to cross the gap between impressive prototype and credible product.

-Paid diagnostic first.
+Free fit review first.
 Reviewed within 1 business day.
-If it is a fit, you get a clear next step instead of a vague discovery call.
+If approved, the next step is the paid $2,500 Rescue Audit instead of getting pulled into a vague discovery call.

 Email fallback: hello@finishpath.com